WHAT ARE DATABASES?

 ACCESS TO INFORMATION

-Much of the scholarly information on the general web is not freely accessible.
-Libraries pay annual subscriptions to access content through databases.
-Many library databases include the actual item so you can read the entire text of the article or book, data sets, or images.
-The free web and some library databases only include basic citation information which is info about articles, data, or images (such as the authors name, publication date, article or book title).
+Many library databases include the actual item so you can read the complete text of the article or book, data sets, or images.
+The Internet and some library databases only include basic citation information which is info about articles, data, or images (such as the authors name, publication date, article or book title).

 While the free web typically limits access to information, library database often checks for alternative ways to access an item.
 As an added bonus, library databases will usually offer to get an item (through interlibrary loan) if it is not available through immediate electronic access or in print.
 And you can do all of this while you are away from campus!